westgarthb/style-transfer-video-processor/README.md

 STYLE_SEQUENCE     	| List that contains the indices corresponding to the image files in the 'style_ref' folder.
 Defines the reference style image transition sequence.
 Can be arbitrary length, the rate at which the video transitions between styles will be adjusted to fit the video
 OUTPUT_FPS		    | Defines the frame rate of the output video OUTPUT_VIDEO_NAME   | Filename of output video to be created GHOST_FRAME_TRANSPARENCY | Proportional feedback constant for frame generation.
 Should be a value between 0 and 1.
-Effects the amount change that can occur between frames and the smoothness of the transitions.
+Affects the amount change that can occur between frames and the smoothness of the transitions.

 **The user must find and place their own style reference images in the `style_ref` directory.
 Style reference images can be arbitrary size.
 Three example style reference images are given.**<br/>
 <br/>
 Minor video time effects can be created by setting INPUT_FPS and OUTPUT_FPS to different relative values<br/>
-- INPUT_FPS > OUTPUT_FPS creates a slow motion effect
+- INPUT_FPS > OUTPUT_FPS creates a slowed time effect
 - INPUT_FPS = OUTPUT_FPS creates no time effect
 - INPUT_FPS < OUTPUT_FPS creates a timelapse effect